turingtechPK/backend-hiring-test-2/README.md

-# Backend Technical Task - Banking API (Beginner)
+# TuringTech - Backend technical test (Beginner -> Intermediate)

-This test is a part of our hiring process at TuringTech for backend positions.
-It should take you between 3 and 4 hours depending on your experience.
+This test is a part of our hiring process at TuringTech for [backend positions](https://hr@turingtechnologies.org).
+It should take you between 5 and 7 hours depending on your experience.
 Hope you will have as much fun as we did coding this test!

-## Objective

-Your assignment is to build an internal API for a fake financial institution using NodeJS.

-### Brief

-While modern banks have evolved to serve a plethora of functions, at their core, banks must provide certain basic features.
-Your task is to build the basic HTTP API for one of those banks!
-Imagine you are designing a backend API for bank employees.
-It could ultimately be consumed by multiple frontends (web, iOS, Android etc).

-### Tasks

-- Implement assignment using Nodejs or any other Node specific framework:
-- There should be API routes that allow them to:
-- Create a new bank account for a customer, with an initial deposit amount.
-A single customer may have multiple bank accounts.
-- Transfer amounts between any two accounts, including those owned by different customers.
-- Retrieve balances for a given account.
-- Retrieve transfer history for a given account.
-- Write tests for your business logic

-Feel free to pre-populate your customers with the following:
-[
-  {
-    "id": 1,
-    "name": "Arisha Barron"
-  },
-  {
-    "id": 2,
-    "name": "Branden Gibson"
-  },
-  {
-    "id": 3,
-    "name": "Rhonda Church"
-  },
-  {
-    "id": 4,
-    "name": "Georgina Hazel"
-  }
-]
-You are expected to design any other required models and routes for your API.

-## Evaluation Criteria

-- Node best practices
-- Completeness: did you complete the features?
-- Correctness: does the functionality act in sensible, thought-out ways?
-- Maintainability: is it written in a clean, maintainable way?
-- Testing: is the system adequately tested?
-- Documentation: is the API well-documented?
+## Summary

+The purpose of the test is to develop a Books backend API system.

+## Explanation

+Books API should be built upon four basic concepts:

+### Volume
+A volume represents the data that Books hosts about a book or magazine.
+It is the primary resource in the Books API.
+All other resources in this API either contain or annotate a volume.

+### Bookshelf
+A bookshelf is a collection of volumes.
+Users can create, modify or delete their bookshelves, which are always filled with volumes manually.
+Bookshelves can be made private or public by the user.

+_Example bookshelves_:

+"Favorites": {"Harry Potter"}

+"My eBooks": {"Switch", "Twilight", "The Girl with the Dragon Tattoo"}

+### Review:
+A review of a volume is a combination of a star rating and/or text.
+A user can submit one review per volume.
+Reviews are also available from outside sources and are attributed appropriately.

+### Reading Position
+A reading position indicates the last read position in a volume for a user.
+A user can only have one reading position per volume.
+If the user has not opened that volume before, then the reading position does not exist.
+The reading position can store detailed position information down to the resolution of a word.
+This information is always private to the user.

+## Books API data model

+A resource is an individual data entity with a unique identifier.
+The Books API operates on two types of resources, based on the concepts described above:

+- Volume resource: Represents a volume.
+- Bookshelf resource: Represents a single bookshelf for a particular user.

+The Books API data model is based on groups of resources, called collections:

+### Volume collection
+The volume collection, is a collection of every volume resource managed by Books API.
+As such, you cannot list all volume resources, but you can list all volumes that match a set of search terms.

+### Bookshelf collection
+A bookshelf collection consists of all the bookshelf resources managed by Books API.
+Bookshelves must always be referenced in the context of a specific user's library.
+Bookshelves can contain zero or more volumes.

 ## Bonus